Search and Hit Enter

 Instructions

-• Place the carrots into the oven for anywhere between 30 minutes to 1 hour.
+• Place the carrots into the oven for anywhere between 15-30 minutes.
 This depends on the thickness of your carrots and how 'done' you like them.
-I cook mine for close to an hour, because I like them well cooked and I like the honey caramelised.
+Check them intermittently and turn as necessary, as honey can burn easily.

 • In your food processor, combine all the ingredients for the herb and lemon dressing, and whizz up until a smooth(ish, if your blender is like mine) sauce forms.
 Set aside.